MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-08-18-Tenure-Portfolio-Year-4.md

 You can learn more about my teaching philosophy below and I hope you enjoy the subsequent linked materials.

 ## Highlight of fourth year additions to the portfolio
+I published a peer-reviewed article in _The American Biology Teacher_ about my innovative teaching approaches to introductory biology at Skyline.
+It is currently, in press.

 ## Teaching Philosophy (click on links)
 [Here](https://michaelsongagradstudent.github.io/blog/2022/10/12/Teaching-Philosophy) is a statement of my teaching philosophy, updated 2025.